Leet Speek, or "1337 sp33k" was this to bypass server filters on curse words.

 Dangan Ronpa is full of these: Monobear/Monokuma is happy to admit that he deliberately introduces rules including exploitable loopholes, partly because he is strictly bound by them too.
 Some of these include:

-To get into Hope's Peak Academy, you need to be a high school student with an exceptional talent.
+To start with, this rule is from the school, not Monokuma's game: to get into Hope's Peak Academy, you need to be a high school student with an exceptional talent.
 Ain't no rule that the talent in question has to be academic or even productive, meaning that the class includes a talented "gamer", "yakuza" and "hall monitor".
-Ain't no rule that you have to be of high school age either, thus said class also include a 20 year old fortune teller who was held back several grades.
+Ain't no rule that you have to be of high school age either, thus said class also includes a 20 year old fortune teller who was held back several grades.

 In the first game, Monokuma introduces a ban on students lending their ID cards to each other.
 Ain't no rule that you can't borrow or steal an ID card; and, in fact, Monokuma leaves the dead students' ID cards in a publicly accessible box in the school lobby where anyone can pick them up.